 As an educator, Greg has taught and directed students at Stanford, Columbia, LIU Post, and Uncommon Schools, as well as privately tutored countless families.
 Whether he’s working in the rehearsal studio, the classroom, or across the kitchen table, Greg’s pedagogy is grounded in helping students better understand and express their stories and themselves.

-With the time that remains, Greg proudly serves as Co-Producer of Odd Salon NYC, Board Chair for Barn Arts, and Uncle to his favorite nieces, Sophia and Avery.
-With the time that he lacks, Greg works on his book, Such Stuff: The Essential Value of Art & Dreams.
+Greg proudly serves as Co-Producer of Odd Salon NYC, Board Chair for Barn Arts, and Uncle to his favorite nieces, Sophia and Avery.
+Current projects in development include a theatrically-inspired tarot deck, the Arcsong story cycle, and the non-fiction book, Such Stuff: The Essential Value of Art & Dreams.